PathFOSS/DullPhone/README.md

 You will have three functionalities:

 1. Open the default phone app
-2. Enable tap to unlock (5000 taps to unlock)
+2. Enable tap to unlock (select number of taps from settings default is 5000)
 3. View whitelist and open allowed applications

 If you restart the phone, the overlay will return.